Knowlesville, New Brunswick

 Knowlesville is a small community in Carleton County in the Canadian province of New Brunswick.
 Knowlesville is in Aberdeen Parish, with a population in the 2011 Census of 981.
 It is located approximately 20 km east of Florenceville-Bristol, New Brunswick, along the Knowlesville Road.

-Mount Frederic Clark in Knowlesville has an elevation of 531 meters or 1742 feet.
+Mount Frederick Clarke in Knowlesville has an elevation of 531 meters or 1742 feet.

 History

 Knowlesville is close to Skedaddle Ridge, where a number of Skedaddlers, draft evaders from the American Civil War lived during the 1860s.

 It was named for Rev. Charles Knowles, a Free Will Baptist minister from Yarmouth, Nova Scotia, who persuaded some local fishermen to take up farming in the area in 1861.